NickColley/nickcolley.co.uk/_posts/2018-06-11-pushstate-vs-replacestate.md

 - [A tab component](https://inclusive-components.design/tabbed-interfaces/)
 - [An accordion component](https://inclusive-components.design/collapsible-sections/)

+Update: Thanks to Adam Silver for a correction around internal anchor links 🙂

 Did I miss something, or there a different way of using this API?
 Send me a tweet [@nickcolley](https://twitter.com/nickcolley)